reidpr/quac/sphinx/install.rst

 Installing QUAC
 ***************

-QUAC can be installed on most UNIX-based systems.
+QUAC can be installed on most UNIX-based systems, though installation is easiest on OS X and Debian/Ubuntu.
+Patches to increase portability are very welcome.

 Summary
 =======

 #.
-Install the dependencies below.

-#.
 Download the code using Git::

      git clone https://github.com/reidpr/quac.git

+#.
+Install the dependencies using system-specific instructions below.

 #.
 Build executables and the documentation::